-222-231.
-The consent holder must undertake stormwater monitoring in accordance with the monitoring programme at Appendix 2.
+231.250.
+The consent holder must undertake stormwater monitoring in accordance with the monitoring programme at Appendix 2 and the Stormwater Operations and Maintenance Plan.
 Any changes to Appendix 2 must be certified by the Council.

 Advice Note: The monitoring programme at Appendix 2 sets out monitoring and reporting requirements only.
 It does not include stormwater quality compliance parameters.